15 Plants That Repel Flies

 Additionally, lemongrass can be used to make a homemade fly-repellent spray.
 Combine a few drops of lemongrass essential oil with water and spray them around your home or outdoor furniture.

-Lemongrass not only repels flies but also has many other benefits.
+Lemongrass repels flies and has many other benefits.
 It has anti-inflammatory properties, can reduce stress and anxiety, and may even help digestion.

-So, not only will it help keep your outdoor areas fly-free, but it can also provide a soothing and calming atmosphere.
+So, it will help keep your outdoor areas fly-free and can also provide a soothing atmosphere.

 This tropical grass has been used for centuries as a natural insect repellent and is often found in mosquito sprays and candles.